Connect with others who understand.

 By combining the following methods, doctors can typically diagnose a ganglion cyst:

-• Transillumination — This technique involves shining a light through the cyst to assess whether it is filled with fluid.
-It helps the doctor confirm the diagnosis of a ganglion cyst.
+• Transillumination — This technique involves shining a light through the cyst to assess whether it is filled with fluid and may be a ganglion cyst.

-• Ultrasound — An ultrasound scan uses sound waves to create real-time images of the cyst and the surrounding tissues.
-It provides a detailed view and helps a doctor distinguish ganglion cysts from other types of lumps or tumors.
+• Ultrasound — An ultrasound imaging scan uses sound waves to create real-time images of the cyst and the surrounding tissues.
+It helps a doctor distinguish ganglion cysts from other types of lumps or tumors.

-• MRI — MRI uses a powerful magnetic field and radio waves to take detailed images of the cyst.
-This gives your doctor a better view of your cyst, allowing them to see its full size, shape, and location and how it’s affecting nearby body parts.
+• MRI scan — Magnetic resonance imaging uses a powerful magnetic field and radio waves to take detailed images.
+This allows your doctor to see a cyst’s size, shape, and location and how it’s affecting nearby body parts.

-• X-ray — Although ganglion cysts aren’t visible on X-rays, your doctor may use this imaging technique to rule out other conditions, such as fractures or arthritis.
+• X-ray — Although ganglia aren’t visible on X-rays, your doctor may use this imaging technique to rule out other conditions, such as fractures or arthritis.

 How Are Ganglion Cysts Treated?